Trump and Japan's Abe share high-five on Florida golf course

 Trump also was expected to tend to other business in Florida: calling Tunisian President Beji Caid Essebsi and Colombian President Juan Manuel Santos as he continues conversations with foreign leaders.

-Trump and Abe appear to have hit it off early.
+Trump and Abe appear to have hit it off early, despite Trump's sometimes hostile rhetoric toward Japan on the campaign trail.
 Abe was the only world leader to meet with Trump before his inauguration, and Trump welcomed Abe to the White House with a hug.

 As a candidate, Trump often railed against former President Barack Obama for his frequent golfing, claiming Obama played more often than players on the PGA Tour.

-He said if he won he'd likely be too busy to golf and would only play with people he was looking to make deals with.
+He said if he won he'd likely be too busy to golf and would only play with people with whom he was looking to make deals.

 Comments